syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

     ![](Getting-Started_images/Getting-Started_img19.jpeg)

 14. Next modify our Form_Load code to conditionally reload the saved data if the file is present on the disk.
 Here is the new code.
 Copy this code to your Form1.cs file.
 Notice that you have added a "using" statement to reference the System.IO namespace in addition to the new code in the Form1_Load.
-(If you are not using the 2.0 FrameWork, remove the partial keyword)
+(If you are not using the 2.0 Framework, remove the partial keyword)

     ~~~ cs